 A unique, random email address is created, so your personal email address isn't shared with the app or website developer during the account setup and sign in process.
 This address is unique to you and the developer and follows this format: <unique-alphanumeric-string>@privaterelay.appleid.com

-For example, if email@example.com is your Apple ID, your unique, random email address for a given app might look like firstname.lastname@example.org.
+For example, if firstname.lastname@example.org is your Apple ID, your unique, random email address for a given app might look like email@example.com.
+This unique relay address can only be used for communication from the specific app or website developer you created the account with.
+It can't be reused for other apps or services.

 Any messages sent to this address by the app or website developer are automatically forwarded to your personal email address by our private email relay service.
 You can read and respond directly to these emails and still keep your personal address private.